DECap: Towards Generalized Explicit Caption Editing via Diffusion Mechanism: Experiments

 In this subsection, we evaluated the generalization ability of our model with both in-domain and out-of-domain evaluation on the COCO-EE.
 Specifically, we try to answer four research questions: 1) \textbf{Q1:} Does DECap perform well on the existing in-domain benchmark?
-2) \textbf{Q2:} Does DECap perform well on reference captions with different noisy levels (\ie, different Levenshtein ratios\footref{ft:ratio})?
-3) \textbf{Q3:} Does DECap perform well on pure random reference captions? \textbf{Q4:} Does DECap can further boost the performance of ``good'' reference captions from other captioning models.
+2) \textbf{Q2:} Does DECap perform well on reference captions with different noisy levels (\ie, Levenshtein ratios\footref{ft:ratio})? \textbf{Q3:} Does DECap can further boost the performance of ``good'' reference captions from other captioning models?
+3) \textbf{Q4:} Does DECap perform well on pure random reference captions?
 It is worth noting that DECap only used the unpaired data (\ie, image and GT-Cap without Ref-Cap) while the state-of-the-art TIger~\cite{wang2022explicit} was trained with the complete editing instance.
-For a more fair comparison, we also trained the TIger with the synthesized noised unpaired data (denoted as TIger-N).
+For a more fair comparison, we also trained TIger with the synthesized noised unpaired data (denoted as TIger-N).

-\subsubsection{In-Domain Evaluation: COCO-EE (Q1)}
+\textbf{In-Domain Evaluation: COCO-EE (Q1)}

 \textbf{Settings.} Since the COCO-EE dataset was carefully designed to emphasize the refinement of content details, its training set and test set have similar distribution (\ie, \texttt{Ratio}\footref{ft:ratio} around 0.5 for most instances), thus we directly compared the performance of each model on the COCO-EE test set as the in-domain evaluation.
 We evaluated edited captions against their single GT-Cap.